euwbah/musescore-xen-tuner/README.md

 ## Case Study/Example

-This tuning system/staff text specifies a 2.3.5 JI subset:
+This tuning system/staff text specifies a 315-note subset of 2.3.5 JI:

 ```
 A4: 440